Bears-R-Us/ArkoudaNotebooks/README.md

 # ArkoudaNotebooks
-This is a place for notebooks and example uses of the [Arkouda](https://github.com/mhmerrill/arkoudasoftware package)
+This is a place for notebooks and example uses of the [Arkouda](https://github.com/mhmerrill/arkouda) software package

 Use `nbstripout` to strip ouput from notebooks before checking them into this repo.